posit-dev/publisher/docs/cli.md

 For Quarto projects, `publisher` looks for a .qmd file with the same name as the project directory, or for a single .qmd file to be the entrypoint.

-Note: If the content type or entrypoint cannot be detected, the publisher sends an error instructing you to manually update the default.toml file created.
+Note: If the content type or entrypoint cannot be detected, the publisher displays an error instructing you to manually update the default.toml file created.

-Initialization also records the Python version and packages in use.
+Initialization records the Python version in use.
 You can specify which Python interpreter to query with the `--python` option.
-You can also provide a package list in `requirements.txt`.
-If you don't, one will be created for you with `python -m pip freeze`; however, this is not recommended.

-Currently, the UI/VSCode extension automatically runs `init` if there is no configuration file.
-You can run `init` again if you need to, but note that it will overwrite the default configuration file.
+Before you can deploy, you also need to provide a `requirements.txt` file.
+You can create the file manually or use the `requirements create` command below.

 ### `deploy`